LiviuCirdei/ML_healthcare_model/README.md

-# Health Model
+# Healthcare Readmission Predictive Model

 This project creates a health model for analyzing and predicting health-related data.
 It predicts if a patient will be readmitted or not.

 ## Features

-- Data preprocessing and cleaning
+- Data preprocessing and cleaning (Public data available at:https://www.kaggle.com/datasets/dubradave/hospital-readmissions/data)
 - Model training
 - Model testing